-Jared currently and passionately serves as the Communications Coordinator for Upstream, a national Canadian non-profit that brings the realities of inequality and injustice into the universal frame of health.
+Jared is a Knowledge Translation professional and communication consultant, currently working with organizations working toward systemic change and social justice like Upstream, and government-adjacent organizations like PHAC.
 He’s also a multimedia developer and journalist, a humanitarian communications consultant, the founder of a writer’s co-op, and a former/future trainer of human rights law and rights-focused media in deeply-impoverished and conflict-affected regions.

 Jared covers, teaches and deals with issues of human rights violations and protections; inequalities and their long-term impacts; the source causes of sickness and health; the power of information to improve lives and societies; vigilance against disinformation and propaganda; corruption and the transparencies that it cannot abide; genocidal processes and their prevention; violent conflict and its transformation; discrimination and the awareness of it; justice, injustice, and the pursuit of peace.